Harrold Priory: History

 During the time of Bishop Sutton, in 1298, a nun of Harrold was found guilty of a breach of her vow of chastity; and in 1311 Bishop Dalderby issued a commission for the visitation and correction of this house amongst others.
 No account of this visitation is preserved, nor are any others recorded; only in 1369 Bishop Gynwell appointed Dame Katherine of Tutbury (afterwards prioress) to administer the revenues of the priory during vacancy, and to reform excesses.
 It may be that during her term of office the house was well governed, and had a better reputation; but this is of course mere conjecture.
 The name of this prioress and her successor, Emma Drakelowe, are found in many of the charters relating to tenements and leases in the chartulary.
 Nothing further is known of the state of the priory, internal or external, until it was visited by Richard Layton in 1535, with other houses in Bedfordshire.
 If the accusations contained in his letter to Thomas Cromwell were true, the priory had certainly ceased to be in any real sense a religious house.
 He declared that he found there a prioress and four or five nuns, of whom one had 'two fair children' and another 'one child and no more'; and also describes how Lord Mordaunt had induced the prioress and her 'foolish young flock' to break open the coffer containing the charters of the priory, and to seal a writing in Latin of which they did not understand a word, but were told it was merely the lease of an impropriate benefice.
 'All say they durst not say him nay,' he adds; 'and the prioress saith plainly that she would never consent thereto.'

 In the case of Chicksand, which is charged with similar misdoings in the same letter, the very form and content of the accusation challenge criticism at once.
 But if the charges laid against Harrold are denied, it can only be on the simple ground that Layton is a discredited witness.
 There is no actual evidence for or against his statements.
 But unhappily there is nothing at all improbable in the story of Lord Mordaunt and the charters.
 The patron of a house so small and so poor would be in a position to take a very high hand with the little convent, especially as one or two of the nuns would very likely be members of his own family.
-However this may be, the house was certainly dissolved under the Act of 1536, and a pension of £7 assigned to the prioress, Elinor Warren.
+However this may be, the house was certainly dissolved under the Suppression of Religious Houses Act 1535, and a pension of £7 assigned to the prioress, Elinor Warren.